The decision was made in March. Staff were not told until 1 July. We have filed an FOI request and you can follow it.

 As recently as 2022 to 2023, the council was actively pursuing up to £5 million in external improvement funding for the Botanic Gardens, with the aviary listed as a key feature to be restored or improved.
 The same administration is now closing it to save £60,000.

 Staff members Connor Atherton, Emily, Lucy, and Luke were informed on 1 July.
-They are publicly opposed to the closure.
-They have already begun finding homes for some of the birds, not because they are required to, but because they care about them.
+They are publicly opposed to the closure and are working to reverse it.

 The birds and animals at the aviary